Bayes' theorem: Defective item rate

 Given that the item is defective, the probability that it was made by machine C is 5/24.
-Although machine C produces half of the total output, it produces a much smaller fraction of the defective items.
+C produces half of the total output but a much smaller fraction of the defective items.
 Hence the knowledge that the item selected was defective enables us to replace the prior probability P(XC) = 1/2 by the smaller posterior probability P(XC | Y) = 5/24.

 Interpretations

 The interpretation of Bayes' rule depends on the interpretation of probability ascribed to the terms.
-The two main interpretations are described below.
-Figure 2 shows a geometric visualization.
+The two predominant classes of interpretation are described below.